Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 SC224

-Cabbage 'Savoy Vertus'
+Cabbage 'Savoy Perfection' UT

-'Savoy Vertus' is an old French variety with 2.2kg broad compact heads.
-Leaves are deep blue-green and crinkled.
+'Violaceo di Verona' is a savoy vintage variety from northern Italy with 4 kg broad compact heads.
+The outer leaves are dark green, the inner leaves are tinged with a deep plum-pink.
+The colour develops better with cold weather.
 Flavour is excellent, mild and sweet.
 It is very cold tolerant and holds well in the garden.
 Savoy cabbages are considered the best-flavoured cabbage and make excellent coleslaw.
-Days to harvest: 80.
+Days to harvest: 80 - 90.

 Chinese Cabbage syn. napa cabbage; da baicai (Chinese); baguio pechay, pechay wombok (Filipino); wongbok, nappa, hakusai (Japan); Chinese white cabbage; baechu (Korean)